Why You Need WDS Alternative?

 4. When you see the message "The service has started, waiting for connect...", boot all the client computers.
 The starting screen of the client computers will be like the screenshot below.

 5. When all client computers are connected, check “I confirm all the client computer which need to be deployed are online” and click “Next”.

 6. Browse and select the image you want to deploy.
 Configure other settings based on your needs and click “Start Deploy” to get started.

 7. In the next screen, you can see the image deployment is in process.
 Then you can decide whether to shut down or restart the client computers after completion of the deployment.

+As you can see, within only a few clicks, you can complete the deploy process to batch client computers within the same LAN.
 Compared to WDS, AOMEI Image Deploy is quite easy to use and efficient.
 If you are looking for a WDS alternative, then AID is the one.